-Plan (Examination and response policy for FY2021 based on the results of analysis and evaluation for FY2020)
+Examination and response policy for FY2022 based on the results of analysis and evaluation for FY2021

 - 1. Measures to sophisticate the deliberations at Board of Directors meetings - 2.
-Measures for streamlining the operation of the Board of Directors
+Measures to streamline the operation of the Board of Directors - 3.
+Measures to further strengthen dialogues with shareholders - 4.
+Measures to further enhance officer training

-Do (Implementation of measures to enhance effectiveness of the Board of Directors based on the examination and response policy for FY2021)
+Implementation of measures to enhance effectiveness of the Board of Directors based on the examination and response policy for FY2022

-- 1. Measures to sophisticate the deliberations at Board of Directors meetings - In order to deepen strategic discussions on Group management in the Board of Directors, the Board of Directors reviewed the process to formulate a management plan and made free discussions on "important themes in management" after setting the annual schedule. - In order to promote discussions on the direction of management strategies at Group companies in the Board of Directors, the Board of Directors organized execution presentations delivered by the presidents of Group companies (except for Hiroshima Bank)
+1. Measures to sophisticate the deliberations at Board of Directors meetings

+- In order to deepen strategic discussions in the Board of Directors, the Board of Directors made free discussions on "important themes in management" from a mediumto long-term perspective after setting the annual schedule. - In order to promote discussions on the direction of management strategies at Group companies in the Board of Directors, the Board of Directors organized execution presentations delivered by the presidents of Group companies (except for Hiroshima Bank) regarding self-analysis (issue recognition and growth strategies) from a medium- to long-term perspective, etc.